If the apartment you rent is damaged in the flood

 If a landlord disagrees and refuses to end the rental agreement

-If the landlord disagrees that the rental agreement is frustrated, the landlord can make an application for damages to provincial court or the Residential Tenancy Dispute Resolution Service, and / or keep some or all of the security deposit.
+If the landlord disagrees that the rental agreement is frustrated, the landlord can make an application for damages to the Court of Justice or the Residential Tenancy Dispute Resolution Service, and / or keep some or all of the security deposit.

 You may make a counter-application if you believe you are owed money or make your own application if you believe the landlord should not keep the security deposit.